LousLab/Butterfly_diffusion/README.md

 pip install -r requirements.txt
 ```

-For NVIDIA GPU training, install the appropriate CUDA-enabled PyTorch build according to your system.
+For NVIDIA GPU training, install the appropriate CUDA-enabled PyTorch build for your system.

 ## Training